Alarming California Workplace Sexual Harassment Statistics

 Sexual Harassment Lawsuits: Don't Miss Your Filing Deadline in California Did you know that missing the statute of limitations on sexual harassment can permanently bar you from seeking justice?
 Unfortunately, many California employees lose their right to compensation simply because they waited too long to file.
 Until recently, victims had just one year to report…

-When Are Employers Vicariously Liable for Harassment?
+When Are Employers Vicariously Liable for Harassment in California?

 Building Air-Tight Workplace Sexual Harassment Cases